 For more about authenticating with passwords, see Working with Users.

-You can choose to require a second authentication factor for users managed in the Cato Management Application, and enable MFA for the entire account or for specific users.
+You can choose to require a second authentication factor for users managed in the CMA, and enable MFA for the entire account or for specific users.
 Cato supports these MFA methods:

 -